NativeScript/management/nativescript-charter.md

 TSC members can be either _regular_ members or _voting_ members.
 Regular members can attend meetings and participate in TSC discussions, but do not vote.
 Voting members can do everything regular members can do, and also have the ability to cast votes when consensus is not reached on an issue.

 TSC memberships are not time-limited.
 There is no maximum size of the TSC.
-The TSC must have at least four voting members.
+The TSC must have at least five voting members.

 The TSC may add additional voting members to the TSC through meeting consensus.
 The consensus requires at least five TSC members to be present to approve a new voting member.
 A TSC member can be removed from the TSC by voluntary resignation or by consensus with at least five voting members to be present.
 A vote in a TSC meeting can be used to change a regular TSC member to a voting TSC member, or to change a voting TSC member to a regular TSC member.